 Medium to long term

-Mitigation of carbon tax burden through promotion of energy conservation and introduction and expanded use of renewable energy; cost reductions from initiatives such as reduction of raw materials use
+Mitigation of carbon tax burden through promotion of energy conservation as well as introduction and expanded use of renewable energy; cost reductions from initiatives such as reduced raw materials use

 Market risk

-Rising costs due to introduction of eco-friendly raw materials, etc.
+Rising costs due to adoption of eco-friendly raw materials, etc.

 Medium / Medium